-Shiva Mahadeva is ultimately a deity that represents the non-dualistic Absolute beyond all the contraries and oppositions of this dualistic world of time, space, and karma.
+Shiva Mahadeva represents the non-dualistic Absolute beyond all the contraries and oppositions of this dualistic world of time, space, and karma.
 He is the force of transcendent unity that is more than the combination of opposites and holds simultaneously the power of both sides of all dualities.

-Shiva is a deity who transcends duality in his very nature, appearance and manifestation – which also requires that he embraces all dualities and resolves them back into himself.
-This makes Shiva difficult to understand for the dualistic mind caught in outer differences and distinctions.
+Shiva transcends duality in his very nature, appearance and manifestation – which requires that he embraces all dualities and resolves them back into himself.
+This makes Shiva difficult to understand for the dualistic mind caught in outer differences and distinctions, names, forms and contraries.

 Lord Shiva reflects the supreme truth that dwells beyond both relative truth and relative falsehood.
 He is the Supreme Being beyond both relative being and non-being.
 He is the supreme good beyond both relative good and evil.
 He embraces our world on both sides, above, below, and in the center and yet stands infinitely beyond it.
 He is One, yet he is all.
 He is everything and nothing, both within all things, outside of all things, and not limited by anything.